 For Steve jobs, computers were so large, difficult to handle and extremely klutzy, with no existing model of the “new type” of computers which he had in mind: this was a major constraint to the father of modern and beautiful designed computers.
 The same challenge that held back IBM and other tech giants became a propelling factor for Apple computers.

-The success of apple computers is a testament that new solutions, new frontiers and new discoveries are often the product of constraints or they arise when the individual trains the brain to see beyond constraints. constraints will always lead to something new, all the quest and process of working on the idea trains the brain to do better every time.
+The success of apple computers is a testament that new solutions, new frontiers, and discoveries are often the product of constraints or they arise when the individual trains the brain to see beyond constraints.
+Constraints will always lead to something new, all the quests and processes of working on the idea train the brain to do better every time.
+Of course, good brain function depends on each individual’s health.
+By taking nad supplement (that helps in brain health) and leading a good lifestyle, you get to keep your creative motor running smooth.

 In conclusion, it is no news that rings worn on the finger can be used as bottle openers or book covers used as dust pans and the list is endless.
 From life hacks to sports, from business to inventions, from science to the medicals, all of humans advancement in a growing world can be owed to the presence of constraints that was bypassed or overcame and as an old science law states ‘whatever is used grows and become specialized, whatever isn’t used in nature dies and becomes extinct, it is therefore actually possible to train the brain to see through constraints, to see impossibility as possibility, to see can’t do as can do and to understand the different way of doing things.